Learning to Segment Object Candidates via Recursive Neural Networks: Framework of Segmenting Object Proposals

 \subsection{Local Feature Extraction}

-We utilize the Fast RCNN ~\cite{girshick2015fast} architecture to extract local features for each region.
+Since deep features have shown significant improvement than hand-crafted features on various vision tasks \cite{simonyan2014very,chen2016disc,lin2016deep,lin2018active,chen2018knowledge,wang2018deep}, we utilize the Fast RCNN ~\cite{girshick2015fast} architecture to extract deep local features for each region.
 The architecture consists of 16 convolutional layers, the same as VGG16-net ~\cite{simonyan2014very}, followed by the region of interests (ROI) pooling layer.
 Specifically, given an input image, our approach first over-segments it into $N$ regions with the efficient graph-based method ~\cite{felzenszwalb2004efficient} and obtains the box for each region that tightly bounds this region.
-The image is resized thus that the short side is 600, remaining the aspect ratio unchanged.
+To achieve a better trade-off between speed and accuracy, we follow \cite{girshick2015fast} to resize the input image, thus that the short side of the image is 600, remaining the aspect ratio unchanged.
 The sixteen convolutional layers take the resized image as input, and produce a pooling of corresponding size feature maps.
 The ROI pooling layer subsequently extracts a fixed length feature vector for each region.